raceintospace/raceintospace/doc/manual/manual.md

 ![image alt text](image_2.png)

 Your turn will begin with a news broadcast, which is composed of (up to) three sections: Space news, World events, and Astronaut/Cosmonaut news.
 Space news is at the top and can have a direct bearing on your space program: sometimes it helps or hurts you; other times it's informational or fluff.
 World events is a top news item from the time period, but doesn't affect your space effort.
-Astronaut/Cosmonaut news consists of announcements about your spacepeople: when they graduate from basic training, when they announce retirement, etc.
+Astronaut/Cosmonaut news consists of announcements about your spacepeople: when they graduate from basic training, announce retirement, etc.

 There are several newscasts which sound like they will affect your space program but which you can safely ignore.
 These are carryovers from *Liftoff!*  which were never fully implemented in BARIS.
 Examples include: the next mission has a 50% chance of exploding on liftoff; you must fly Duration E before attempting a Moon landing; and some special task is required, such as flying a spy satellite on your next launch.
 Also, Eisenhower's announcement that the space program will be canceled after a couple manned flights reflects his historical lack of enthusiasm for space; it will not affect you.

 ### Spaceports

 After the news report you will be taken to an overhead view of your country's space facility: The Cape (Cape Canaveral) for the US, and Baikonur for the USSR.
 Early in the game, your spaceport will have a fairly sparse look to it, with just a few buildings.
-As your lunar program advances you will begin various space projects and will hire people to man them, so new buildings will appear and others will be expanded.
+As your lunar program advances you will begin various space projects and hire people to man them, so new buildings will appear and others will be expanded.

 To administer your space program, you will need to visit the buildings in your spaceport, to do everything from buying and researching hardware to planning missions and assembling them for launch.
 You visit a building by clicking on it, or pressing the appropriate key on the keyboard.
 As in most parts of the game, pressing F1 here will give you information on what's available on this screen: in this case, a general idea of what the various buildings are for.